pvphan/pvphan.github.io/_posts/2022-04-03-camera-calibration-2.md

 School of Athens by Raphael ([Musei Vaticani](https://www.museivaticani.va/content/museivaticani/en/collezioni/musei/stanze-di-raffaello/stanza-della-segnatura/scuola-di-atene.html)).
 {: centeralign }

-Previously in [Primer on camera calibration, part 1]({% post_url 2022-03-27-camera-calibration-1 %}), we focuses on defining calibration parameters and defining projection error.
+Previously in [Part 1]({% post_url 2022-03-27-camera-calibration-1 %}), we focuses on defining calibration parameters and defining projection error.
+We now move on to how to estimate and refine these calibration parameters to minimize projection error.

 Table of Contents:
 * TOC